Before you receive any funding for your higher education course at university or college you’ll need to meet certain eligibility criteria.

 - Higher National Diploma (HND)

-- a Postgraduate Certificate of Education (PGCE)
+- a Postgraduate Certificate in Education (PGCE)

 - Initial Teacher Education (ITE).